Teen CARE Administration

 Prevention Specialist, Teen CARE O‘ahu

-Substance Abuse Counselor, Teen CARE Kailua Intermediate School
+Substance Abuse Counselor, Teen CARE Kailua Intermediate School and Kaneohe

 Christina Marsh, BSW